justiss4all/justiss4all.github.io/index.md

 If we’re unable to schedule an intro call after the 10 day period we’ll hold off for 2-weeks before adding them to a different themed cadence.

 # Cadence Themes
 The idea behind a theme is to focus on a potential problem or challenge a prospect may be grappling with over the course of a cadence.
 Each theme will be relevant to a specific persona.
-Below are the themes by persona with sample copy.
+Below is a list of themes broken out by persona with example copy.

 ## Sr. Marketer
 ## Sr. B2B Marketer